backstage/backstage/docs/plugins/new-backend-system.md

 - A module can only extend one plugin but can interact with multiple `ExtensionPoint`s registered by that plugin.
 - A module is always initialized before the plugin it extends.

-A module depend on the `ExtensionPoint`s exported by the target plugin's library package, for example `@backstage/plugin-catalog-node`, and does not directly declare a dependency on the plugin package itself.
+A module depends on the `ExtensionPoint`s exported by the target plugin's library package, for example `@backstage/plugin-catalog-node`, and does not directly declare a dependency on the plugin package itself.

 Here's an example on how to create a module that adds a new processor using the `catalogProcessingExtensionPoint`: